 Your notice period is one month.
-The notice period for your employer is two months and is not related to the length of your employment (Section 7:672 (6) Dutch Civil Code).
+The notice period for your employer is two months and is not related to the length of your employment (Section 7:672 (6) DCC).

 Your employer may agree a longer notice period for you in your employment contract.
-In this case, the same notice period applies for your employer as for you, the above as provided for in Section 7:672 (8) Dutch Civil Code.
+In this case, the same notice period applies for your employer as for you, the above as provided for in Section 7:672 (8) DCC.

-5.7 Termination of employment contract on becoming eligible for a old age state pension
+5.7 Termination of employment contract on becoming eligible for old-age state pension